kordless/utter-va/README.md

   - Click on the **Admin** tab to the far left and then click on **Identity Panel..Projects**.
 To the right, click on the **Create Project** button and then enter a new project name called **stackmonkey** in the name field.
 Click on **Create Project** below to create the new project.
   - Back in the **Admin** panel, click on **Users**.
 To the right, click on the **Create User** button and then create a new user called **stackmonkey** and set the user's password.
 Set the primary project to **stackmonkey** and set role of the new user account to **admin**.
   - Log out of the system and then log back in as the **stackmonkey** user.
-You should still see the **Admin** tab to the left and the **StackMonkey** project should be highlighted in the pulldown at the top left.
+You should still see the **Admin** tab to the left and the **stackmonkey** project should be highlighted in the pulldown at the top left.

 *Note: The StackMonkey user requires admin access to OpenStack so it can gather the capabilities and current load on the hypervisors.
 If you are concerned about this from a security standpoint, you may disable the admin role for the StackMonkey user.*